celian-hamon/didibot/README.md

 !ratio (must be a reply)                                 : if the number of like increase the user ratioed is kicked and will receive an invitation link back to the serv
-!sondage <things to submit to poll>                      : create a poll !help                                                    : send a mp with the list of commands of the bot !time                                                    : give you the time
+!sondage <things to submit to poll>                      : create a poll !help                                                    : send a mp with the list of commands of the bot !time                                                    : give you the time                                              : get a list of all the pokemon of someone

-+ pokemon part
-!p-starter                                               : get a starter necessary to use all the other commands !p-drop                                                  : send a random pokemon !p-get                                                   : get a pokemon by its english name !p-pokedex                                               : get a list of all the pokemon of someone

 ```